42OK42/Cubed3D/README.md

 bash

 ./cub3d path/to/your/map.cub

 Explore the levels, defeat enemies, and discover hidden secrets in the 3D world.

-Feel free to adjust any sections as needed for your specific project requiremen
+You can copy and paste this text directly into your README file.